jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/FAQ/FAQ.md

 **2. Q: Which split field types does it support?**

 A: It supports field of numerical value and character string types during the close beta test and open beta test.
-It will add date field and support combination and split for 2 field in the future
+It will add date field and support combination and split for 2 field in the future.

 **3. Q: What is the maximum number of backend storage nodes of DRDS?**